-- Employability Services - Non-employability Services - Refugee School Impact (RSI) Set-aside Services - Services to Older Refugees (SOR) Set-aside Services - Youth Mentoring (YM) Set-aside Services - 1.
+- Employability Services - Other Services - Refugee School Impact (RSI) Set-aside Services - Services to Older Refugees (SOR) Set-aside Services - Youth Mentoring (YM) Set-aside Services - Refugee Health Promotion (RHP) Set-aside Services - 1.
 Employability Services A state may provide the following employability services through the RSS grant: - a.
-Employment services, including development of a family self-sufficiency plan and individual employment plan, job development, job search, and job placement (45 CFR 400.154(a)); - b.
+Employment services, including development of a family self-sufficiency plan and individual employment plan, job development, job search, and job placement (45 CFR 400.154(a));

+- b.
 Aptitude and skills testing, employability assessment (45 CFR 400.154(b)); - c.
 On-the-job training at the employment site (45 CFR 400.154(c)); - d.
-English language training with emphasis on job-related language skills (45 CFR 400.154(d));
+English language training with emphasis on job-related language skills (45 CFR 400.154(d)); - e.

-- e.
 Vocational training when part of an employability plan (45 CFR 400.154(e)); - f.
 Skills recertification (45 CFR 400.154(f)); - g.
 Child care when necessary for job retention/acceptance or participation in an employability service (45 CFR 400.154(g)); - h.
 Transportation when necessary for job retention/acceptance or participation in an employability service (45 CFR 400.154(h)); - i.
 Translation and interpreter services when necessary for job retention/acceptance or participation in an employability service (45 CFR 400.154(i)); - j.
-Case management services directed toward a refugee's attainment of employment as soon as possible after arrival in the U.S. (45 CFR 400.154(j)); and - k.
-Assistance in obtaining employment authorization documents (45 CFR 400.154(j)). - 2.
-Non-Employability Support Services A state may provide non-employability support services, which may include: - a.
+Case management services directed toward a refugee's attainment of employment as soon as possible after arrival in the United States (45 CFR 400.154(j)), and - k.
+Assistance in obtaining employment authorization documents (45 CFR 400.154(k)). - 2.
+Other Services A state may other support services, which may include: - a.
 Information and referral services (45 CFR 400.155(a)); - b.
 Outreach services designed to familiarize refugees with available services and facilitate access to them (45 CFR 400.155(b)); - c.
 Social adjustment services including emergency services, health-related services, and home management services (45 CFR 400.155(c)); - d.
-Child care, transportation, translation and interpreter services, and case management services which are not directly related to employment or an employability service, when necessary for purposes other than employment or participation in employability services (45 CFR 400.155d through 155g); - e.
-Any other service approved by the ORR Director that is aimed at helping the refugee attain economic self-sufficiency, family stability, or community integration (45 CFR 400.155(h)); and - f.
-Citizenship and naturalization preparation services (45 CFR 400.155(i)). - 3.
-Refugee School Impact Services A state may provide School Impact Services, which may include:
+Child care, transportation, translation and interpreter services, and case management services which are not directly related to employment or an employability service, when necessary for purposes other than employment or participation in employability services (45 CFR 400.155(d) through 155(g));